kennethchoe/sql-crawler/README.md

 * `run-webapp.ps1`: launch webapp with vue code transpiled in it, on http:5002 and https:5003.
 * `build.ps1 -target publish`: create web package that can be used to run under IIS
 * `build.ps1 -target build-docker`: create web package on a linux docker image called `sql-crawler`
-* `docker-run.ps1 {port#}`: create linux docker image and run it as http on the given port number.
-When omitted, port# is 5004.
+* `docker-run.ps1`: create linux docker image and run it as http:5004.
+    *  `-port 1234`: run it on http:1234.
+    *  `-dataPath real-secret-path`: instead of docker-test-data path, use real-secret-path where you keep actual credentials of SQL servers.

 ## Backlog